flamerecca/flamerecca.github.io/unmaintainable-code.md

 #### CANI

-**C**onstant **A**nd **N**ever-ending **I**mprovement.
-Make "improvements" to your code often, and force users to upgrade often - after all, no one wants to be running an outdated version.
+經常且不斷改進（**C**onstant **A**nd **N**ever-ending **I**mprovement）。 Make "improvements" to your code often, and force users to upgrade often - after all, no one wants to be running an outdated version.
 Just because they think they're happy with the program as it is, just think how much happier they will be after you've "fixed" it!
 Don't tell anyone what the differences between versions are unless you are forced to - after all, why tell someone about bugs in the old version they might never have noticed otherwise?

 #### About Box

 The About Box should contain only the name of the program, the names of the coders and a copyright notice written in legalese.
 Ideally it should link to several megs of code that produce an entertaining animated display.
 However, it should **never** contain a description of what the program is for, its minor version number, or the date of the most recent code revision, or the website where to get the updates, or the author's email address.
 This way all the users will soon all be running on different versions, and will attempt to install version N+2 before installing version N+1.

-#### ㄍㄍㄍ改變
+#### 改變改變改變

 The more changes you can make between versions the better, you don't want users to become bored with the same old API or user interface year after year.
 Finally, if you can make this change without the users noticing, this is better still - it will keep them on their toes, and keep them from becoming complacent.